 The length of the sheet in the bending state is different from the length of the flat pattern.

-Because the sheet metal will stretch and compress during bending.
+Because the sheet metal will stretch and compress during bending on the press brake.

 In this article, we will talk about the K factor, bend allowance, and bend deduction.

 First, we need to understand the neutral axis.
 When the sheet metal is bent, the bottom surface is compressed and the top surface is stretched.

 The neutral axis is located inside the metal where it will neither be compressed nor expanded, so the neutral axis can maintain a constant length.